George Shultz, former Reagan secretary of state who helped negotiate end of Cold War, dead at 100

 Former Secretary of State George Shultz, an influential foreign policy figure during President Ronald Reagan’s administration, died Saturday at age 100 at his home in Stanford, California, the Hoover Institution said Sunday.

 Shultz, a Hoover Institution distinguished fellow, held three major Cabinet posts in Republican administrations during his long career of public service.
-Before spending more than six years as Reagan’s secretary of state, he served as labor secretary and treasury secretary under President Richard Nixon.
+Before spending more than six years as Reagan’s secretary of state, he served as labor secretary, treasury secretary and director of the Office of Management and Budget under President Richard Nixon.
+His administration experience also included a stint as a senior staff economist with President Dwight D. Eisenhower’s Council of Economic Advisers.

 As the nation’s chief diplomat in the 1980s, Shultz forged a course for peace in the Middle East and tried to enhance Cold War relations with the Soviet Union.